Narendra Modi Biography: Childhood, Family, Education, Political Life, Net Worth & Key Facts

 "Coming age is the age of knowledge.
 However, rich, poor or powerful a country be, if they want to move ahead, only knowledge can lead them to that path."

-In his childhood days, he had faces several difficulties and obstacles, but he took all the challenges positively and transformed them into opportunities by courage and strength.
+In his childhood days, he had faced several difficulties and obstacles, but he took all the challenges positively and transformed them into opportunities by courage and strength.
 After joining RSS, he learned the spirit of selflessness, social responsibility, dedication and nationalism.
-Further more we will study in Narendra Modi biography.
+Furthermore, we will study in Narendra Modi biography.

 "Each one of us has a natural instinct to rise, like a flame of the lamp.
 Let’s nurture this instinct." - Narendra Modi